The Social Security system's Family branch is organised into a network of 101 Department-level funds and one national fund.

 Family benefits include:

 Family benefits are paid with no employment requirement from the 2nd dependent child residing in France.
-Family benefit rates are based on the income of the household or person with dependent children and the number of children.
+The amounts of these benefits are based on the income of the household or person with dependent children and the number of children.
 Net income from year N-2 is taken into account.
 There are 3 income brackets.

 The amount of the family income supplement received by the family is the same whether there are 3 dependent children or more.